National Museum of African Art

 183-14502728 Smithsonian National Museum of African Art Sculpture.

-The main entrance leading from the Enid A. Haupt Garden.
+The main entrance leads from the Enid A. Haupt Garden.
 Most of the museum is below ground.
+Photo by David Coleman / Have Camera Will Travel

-I have more photos of the Smithsonian’s National Museum of African Art here.
+What’s Nearby to the National Museum of African Art Washington DC

 How to Get to the Smithsonian’s African Art Museum